openstream/nft-gallery/readme.txt

 == Frequently Asked Questions ==

-= Do I need to provide OpenSea API Key? =
+= How do I get the OpenSea API Key? =

-We have provided the API Key on the plugin.
-However, you can also get your own API Key by submitting your request to OpenSea via this official URL : [https://docs.opensea.io/reference/request-an-api-key](https://docs.opensea.io/reference/request-an-api-key)
+You can visit this URL to get the API Key : [https://skybee.io/nftgallery-request-apikey/](https://skybee.io/nftgallery-request-apikey/)

 = How to uninstall the plugin? =